 Employment discrimination in Illinois is a violation of local, state, and federal law.
-If you have been treated unfairly by an employer, it takes an accomplished Chicago employment discrimination lawyer to protect your rights.
+If you have been treated unfairly by an employer throughout Cook County, it takes an accomplished Chicago employment discrimination lawyer to protect your rights.

 At Vaziri Law LLC, we have extensive experience handling employment discrimination claims and a proven history of achieving results for our clients.
 Whether you believe you have been discriminated against because of your age, race, gender, disability, or any other protected characteristic, we can help.

 When you become our client, your case will be handled by an experienced discrimination attorney who fights to win in and out of the courtroom.
 Though taking legal action against your employer is intimidating, our legal team has your back.
-Contact our office today to set up a consultation.
+Contact our Cook County office today to set up a consultation regarding employment discrimination that you or a loved one have experienced.

 Representing Victims of Employment Discrimination in Chicago